nullxception/dotfiles/README.md

 ## 💻 Installation

-You can use the `dot.sh` or `dot.ps1` script to set it up automatically
+You can use the `dot.sh` or `dot.ps1` script to set it up automatically:

 ### Linux